node-gh/gh/README.md

 #### Examples

--   Create a label for a repository (_color is a hex code with or without literal hex symbol_).
+Create a label for a repository (_color is a hex code with or without literal hex symbol_).

 ```
 gh re --label --new bug --color '#7057ff' --repo gh
 ```

--   Create a label for a user's repository.
+Create a label for a user's repository.

 ```
 gh re --label --new bug --color '#7057ff' --user eduardolundgren --repo gh
 ```

-### 8. Delete Label
+### Repo: Delete Label

 | Option                 | Usage        | Type      |
 | ---------------------- | ------------ | --------- |